Emsisoft Management Console is made for network administrators, managed service providers and IT professionals and provides centralized remote

 Typical use case: A managed service provider (MSP) or reseller who sells the malware protection in a bundle with other services, i.e. general computer maintenance services.

 Select any of your workspaces in your Workspaces Dashboard to see all connected devices in that workspace.
 The table provides a quick overview of what’s going on in your environment and will signal issues printed in red.

 Pay special attention to the Protection Status and Last Update columns, as they indicate potential issues that may affect your security.

 The column ‘Protection Policy’ tells you which device settings policy currently applies to a particular device.
-Special tags, e.g. [5 edits], indicate how many custom settings were on the device that deviate from the group policy settings.
+Special tags, e.g. [5 edits], indicate how many custom settings were made on the device that deviate from the assigned group policy settings.

 ‘Last User’ and ‘User Policy’ indicate which user is currently (or was last) logged on at the device and which permission policy applies.

 The last column provides a menu with 3 vertical dots with shortcuts to common tasks such as malware scans, or to edit the device settings.

 Tip: Hover your workspace name on the left side menu and you’ll see a little pin icon.
 Click that to pin your workspace permanently to your menu for quick access.

 Edit global protection policies for groups of devices